 “I was very happy when I received support from CAMFED… I started to work hard to achieve my goals so as to become an empowered woman”.

-After completing school, Agatha joined the CAMFED alumnae association, CAMA, a peer-support network for young women from marginalized backgrounds.
+After completing school, Agatha joined the CAMFED Association (CAMA), the network of women leaders educated with CAMFED support.
 She trained as a Learner Guide or life skills mentor, passing on important information to school students in her community.
 Agatha recognizes the immense challenges facing young people, particularly girls in her community, including long distances to school, prevalence of early marriage and high rates of HIV/AIDS.
 Having had to navigate these difficulties herself, Agatha is proud to be a role model for the younger generation.

 In recognition for volunteering her time as a Learner Guide, Agatha was given access to a small grant to help expand her business.
 Having started to work with her mother selling vegetables, Agatha had greater ambitions for their enterprise.
 With her loan she expanded the business and also started purchasing household goods and clothes to sell.